Build a business and earn and income with hundreds of training tutorials

 T = Transition

-It’s a great place to summarize the offer, talk about the guarantee, and perhaps introduce new points not discussed to this point to spur action, such as adding an as-of-yet undisclosed benefit or bonus — also called “pot sweeteners.”
+It’s a great place to summarize the offer, talk about the guarantee, and perhaps introduce new points not discussed to this point or an extra nudge to spur the reader into taking action, such as adding an as-of-yet undisclosed benefit or bonus — or “pot sweeteners.”

 Now, I don’t follow this formula precisely as I just explained.